Production Reporting Reminders

 Transfer Policies

-• For transfer policies, please review information that comes across on the transfer history.
+• For transfer policies, please review the information included in the transfer history.
 If all production information is listed on the transfer history and no additional changes need to be made, a signed production report is not required.

-• Please review the history that came in for new transfer policies from the prior AIP.
-This needs to be reviewed for completeness and accuracy, to be sure all databases are built in AgriNet, and any additional information (legal descriptions, FSNs, farm names, shares/shareholders/etc.) is keyed as well.
+• Please review the history for new transfer policies sent from the prior AIP.
+The history needs to be reviewed for completeness and accuracy, to be sure all databases are built in AgriNet, and to check that any additional information (legal descriptions, FSNs, farm names, shares, shareholders, etc.) is keyed as well.

 Temporary Yield Descriptor “J”